 A-12 Nematomorpha (horsehair worms).
 A lower Cambrian worm of phylum Nematomorpha, in quite remarkable preservation, was discovered in 1999 in the Chengjiang Maotianshan Shales of China (Figure 3.8).

 A-20 Phylum Chelicerata.
+(Cheli = Claw).
+There are three classes of Chelicerates: Meristomata, Pycnogonida, Arachnida plus the palaeozoic class of trilobites.
 The Chelicerates include horseshoe crabs, scorpions, spiders and mites.
 Some classification systems combine chelicerata with crustaceans and mandibulata into a single arthropod phylum [Margulis, p.
 294].
 The shells are somewhat soft and may not fossilize well.

 The Cambrian fossils that are classified as Chelicerates lack the Chelicera (front pair of clawed, jointed "legs")03.4-- but otherwise appear to be the proper form.